Some examples only (put together for a teaching program for Valeria Ragoo to use with the multi-moduled handouts)

 Check out Composition devices 'Depth of Field', and 'Diagonals & Thirds', and 'Colours'.
 The eyes are all on one of the diagonals, and the colours match or contrast

 Elbows, fingers, top, scarf, glasses, eyes, shoulder, hairs all in focus, background a little out.
-Great.
-This also hides any dust finger marks or holes in the background sheet.
+Great, this also hides any dust, finger marks or holes in the background sheet.
 Focus and Lenses section will explain.

+Posing, even when she's not!
+Chloe, Henfield Studio.
 Not quite Rembrandt lighting - Check out this in Composition

 See the Depth of Field and Composition notes